Service providers other than mobile network operators can provide information about you to an adversary.

 Physical and digital stores can provide information about purchases made through the store, including:

-- Given a name: the items purchased under that name, as well as the date of the purchases.
+- Given a name: the items purchased under that name, as well as the dates of the purchases.

-- Given an item or category of items: the names of the people who purchased the item, as well as the date of the purchases.
+- Given an item or category of items: the names of the people who purchased the item, as well as the dates of the purchases.

 Additionally, physical stores can provide: